yourlabs/cli2/README.rst

            'cli2 ' + command,
        )

+This got me to 86% coverage in 3 minutes.
+How so ?

-This will execute the command and compare with the contents in the test text file with GNU or busybox diff and fail if there's a diff.
+Well, it will execute the command and compare with the contents in the test text file with GNU or busybox diff and fail if there's a diff.
 If the file doesn't exist then it will create it and fail because it created the fixture.
 I can just rm -rf my tests dir and run pytest again, and use git diff to see what has changed.

 You should be able tho pip install cli2 and start using the cli2 command, or